-The interesting thing is that Silk as a natural fiber and a fabric is getting lost in this great variety of modern creations that have almost nothing to do with the primary product which was in the beginning of all of them.
+The interesting thing is that Silk as a natural fiber and fabric is getting lost in this great variety of modern creations that have almost nothing to do with the primary product which was at the beginning of all of them.

 Is 100% silk fabric really awesome?